Secure Programming Training

 This course is intended for developers, who want to learn how to program more secure.
 Programming skills are required and a basic knowledge regarding the OWASP top 10 is needed.

-The program is divided into four sections, which are given in a one-day course.
+The program is divided into three sections, which are given in a one-day course.
 The whole session is set up with a lot of quizzes and questions for you to support you in internalizing the knowledge, which makes it a fun and interactive training session.

 - Section 1: Security Awareness